-STUDENT WELLBEING

-Student wellbeing is integral to student learning.
+"Students need to feel happy, safe and connected to reach their full social, emotional and academic potential."
+Student Wellbeing Student wellbeing is integral to student learning.
 Students need to feel happy, safe and connected to reach their full social, emotional and academic potential.
-We have a dedicated wellbeing team to cater for the needs of students including a Student Wellbeing Coordinator, Chaplain, Psychologist, Psychotherapist and a Adolescent Mental Health Care worker.
+We have a dedicated wellbeing team to cater for the needs of students including a Student Wellbeing Coordinator, Chaplain, Psychologist, Psychotherapist as well as access to a Specialist -Mental Health Care worker.
 We deal with a range of issues including mental health issues, family issues, learning difficulties, social difficulties and conflict.
-Students may be referred for support by teachers, parents, other students or they may self-refer.
-Parent consent is required for students to access support from the school psychologist and the Adolescent Mental Health Care worker.

-Parents are encouraged to contact our Student Wellbeing Coordinator or Chaplain if they have any concerns about their child.
+Students may be referred for support by teachers, parents/carers, other students or they may selfrefer.
+Parent/carer consent is required for students to access support from the school psychologist, provisional psychotherapist and the Adolescent Mental Health Care worker.
+Parents/carers are encouraged to contact our Student Wellbeing Coordinator or Chaplain if they have any concerns about their child.
 Student wellbeing is integral to student learning and flourishing.
 Students need to feel happy, safe and connected to reach their full social, emotional and academic potential.
 AT Kew High School, we have a dedicated and highly experienced wellbeing team to cater to the wellbeing needs and growth of our students.
 This includes a Student Wellbeing Leading Teacher, a psychotherapist and an Occupational therapy qualified Mental Health Practitioner.
 The Wellbeing Team works in conjunction with the Junior, Middle and Senior Schools as well as with teachers in ensuring that there is a whole school approach to wellbeing and student flourishing.
 We support students an families through a range of issues that young people may experience, including: mental health, family conflict, social issues, disordered eating, school refusal and absenteeism as well as social integration and developing a healthy internal narrative and growth mindset.
 Kew High School is also at the forefront of responding pro-actively to the wellbeing needs of young people in a rapidly changing world.
-We are passionate about and proud of the fact that we are and inclusive and progressive school community.
+We are passionate about and proud of the fact that we are an inclusive and progressive school community.

-Students often self-refer, or approach wellbeing with the support of a friend, though teachers and parents are also encouraged to refer students to the wellbeing team for a wellbeing conversation.
-Parents are encouraged to contact either:

-- Mike Nelson, Wellbeing Leader, mike.nelson@kew.vic.edu.au - Rosemary Carter, School Chaplain, Rosemary.Carter@kew.vic.edu.au - Jenny Wu, Mental Health Care Practitioner, Jenny.Wu@kew.vic.edu.au

-If you have any wellbeing concerns for your young person.

-CONNECT